jvs/knives/rules.md

 - Upon playing this card, name one non-ghost card (e.g., “King of Hearts”)
 - If held, that player must reveal it

+**Timing**:
+- Prank cards take effect immediately upon being played, except for the Cat
-Prank cards have no effect on the final (6th) trick.
+- Prank cards have no effect on the final (6th) trick

 ## Playing Tricks